OAI - overview

 Test access / Access requirements

-You can use the OAI interface for free in a 4-week test phase.
+You can use the OAI interface for free in a 1-week test phase (one series or GND).

 To do so, please send a mail containing your contact details and a fixed IP address or IP-range, catalogue and desired format to the Interface Service.
 Alternatively it is also possible to obtain access via an individual access code (access token).
 We will contact you as soon as possible to clarify any unresolved issues and to request any additional data which is required.